beanolabub/To-Do-App-1.1/README.md

 # To-Do-App-1.1
 Early doors basic to do app
 This is me working in the basics of just getting an app up and running.
-So far I've made a db connection and got the basic thing running.
+So

 So far I have